ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Introduction {#intro}

-HTTP extensions sometimes need to access underlying transport protocol features such as unreliable delivery (as offered by {{!DGRAM=RFC9221}}) to enable desirable features.
-For example, this could allow introducing an unreliable version of the CONNECT method, or adding unreliable delivery to WebSockets
+HTTP extensions (as defined in {{Section 16 of !HTTP=I-D.ietf-httpbis-semantics}}) sometimes need to access underlying transport protocol features such as unreliable delivery (as offered by {{!DGRAM=RFC9221}}) to enable desirable features.
+For example, this could allow introducing an unreliable version of the CONNECT method, or adding unreliable delivery to WebSockets {{?RFC6455}}.
-{{?RFC6455}}.

 In {{datagrams}}, this document describes HTTP Datagrams, a convention that supports the bidirectional and optionally multiplexed exchange of data inside an